usimd/pi-gen-action/README.md

     pi-gen-version: arm64

     # The release version to build images against.
 Valid values are jessie, stretch,
-    # buster, bullseye, and testing.
+    # buster, bullseye, bookworm, and testing.
     release: bullseye

     # Setting to `1` will prevent pi-gen from dropping the "capabilities" feature.